Engineer uses technology to reach out to students during pandemic

 |0

-This work, Engineer uses technology to reach out to students during pandemic [Image 2 of 2], by AnnMarie Harvie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Engineer uses technology to reach out to students during pandemic, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT